• Skip to primary navigation

 🥡 Storing & Reheating

-When frozen, transfer to a heavy-duty freezer storage bag, label, and keep in your fridge for up to 3 months!
+When frozen, transfer to a heavy-duty freezer storage bag, label, and keep in your fridge for up to 3 months.

-Reheating Potatoes O'Brien
+Reheating

-When you’re ready to reheat, I recommend crisping the potatoes back up on the stove top!
+When you’re ready to reheat, I recommend crisping the potatoes back up on the stovetop.
 Heat a large skillet with a drizzle of vegetable oil over medium-high heat.

 Who Invented Potatoes O'Brien?

 Potatoes O’Brien is a breakfast classic in the United States!
 It’s unknown how the recipe got its name, but it is known that it was invented at a restaurant in Manhattan in the early 1900s.
-However the recipe got its name, it’s a staple side dish that’s a breakfast must-have!

 Do you love a recipe you tried?
 Please leave a 5-star 🌟rating in the recipe card below and/or a review in the comments section further down the page.

 Stay in touch with me through social media @ Pinterest, Facebook, Instagram, or Twitter!
+Subscribe to the newsletter today (no spam, I promise)!
 Don't forget to tag me when you try one of my recipes!

 Print Recipe Leave A Comment